koding/kdlearn/faq/inactive-vms/index.md

 ---

 ### How does Koding ensure that the platform is scalable and performant for all users?
-We perodically clean up VMs of inactive accounts to ensure that the dormat resources allocated to these accounts are not a burden for the system.
+We perodically clean up VMs of inactive accounts to ensure that the dormant resources allocated to these accounts are not a burden for the system.
 This ensures a "speedy" Koding for everyone who uses it regularly.